slack-samples/deno-code-snippets/Messaging/README.md

 "Hello World!" message in a public channel.
 All you need to do are:

 1. Create a trigger to start the workflow
+2. Run your application using `slack run`
-1. Invoke the workflow via the created trigger
+3. Invoke the workflow via the created trigger

 ### Create Triggers